aeon-toolkit/aeon/docs/getting_started.md

   labels are used to train a model to label cases ([more details](examples/clustering/clustering.ipynb)).
 - Similarity search where the goal is to evaluate the similarity between a query time series and a collection of other longer time series ([more details](examples/similarity_search/similarity_search.ipynb)).
-- anomaly detection where the goal is to find values or areas of a single time series that are not representative of the whole series.
-More details to follow.
+- Anomaly detection where the goal is to find values or areas of a single time series that are not representative of the whole series.
+More details coming soon.
 - Segmentation where the goal is to split a single time series into regions where the series are sofind areas of a time series that are not representative of the whole series ([more details](examples/segmentation/segmentation.ipynb)).
-- forecasting, where the goal is to predict future values for a time series (coming soon!).
+- Forecasting, where the goal is to predict future values for a time series (new module coming soon).

-`aeon` also provides core modules that are used by the specific task modules above
+`aeon` also provides core modules that are used by the modules above:

 - Transformations, where a either a single series or collection is transformed into a different representation or domain.
 More details coming soon.
 - Distances, which measure the dissimilarity between two time series or collections of series and include functions to align series ([more details](examples/distances/distances.ipynb)).
-- networks, provides core models for deep learning for all time series tasks.
+- Networks, provides core models for deep learning for all time series tasks ([more details](examples/networks/deep_learning.ipynb)).

 There are dedicated notebooks going into more detail for each of these modules (linked above).
 This guide is meant to give you the briefest of